 - Cleaning up makes things harder to find.
 When toys are on the floor, kids can find and play with them.
-A jumble of toys inside a chest doesn’t look any cleaner to kids than the piles on the floor, and now they’re in a deep pile so kids can’t see individual items.
-Fix: Don’t use a big toy chest.
-Separate toys into categories–like matchbox cars, blocks, or animals–so when toys are put away they’re easier, not harder, to find.
+A jumble of toys inside a chest doesn’t look any cleaner to kids than piles on the floor.
+In a chest, toys are in a deep pile so kids can’t find their toys.

 - Kids don’t know how to clean up.
 Kids have to be taught how to clean and organize, in small manageable steps.
-Fix: Pick just one or two tasks to have them practice, such as putting dirty clothes in the hamper or putting crayons into the crayon container.
+It’s not something you are born knowing.

 - It’s not fair.
 Other kids helped make the mess, but your kid is having to do the clean up all by herself.
-Rather than using cleaning up as a way of teaching kids that life isn’t fair, figure out how to make cleaning up as painless as possible.
-Fix: Institute clean up time before a play date is over so that the kids who helped make the mess also help clean it up.
-Or, help your child clean up the big mess the other kids made.
-Asking kids to police their friends isn’t realistic (or fair).
+Rather than using cleaning up to teach kids that life isn’t fair, make cleaning as painless as possible.

 - It’s too hard to put things away.
-If containers, bins or baskets are too heavy, spill easily, or the top is too hard to get off or put on, it’s hard to clean up.
+If containers are heavy, spill easily, or the top is hard to get off or put on, it’s hard to clean up.
 The same goes for furniture.
-If drawers don’t open, stick, fall out or things inside the drawers are so jumbled up that kids can’t find what they’re looking for, you’ll find piles on the floor.
+If drawers stick, fall out, or things inside the drawers are so jumbled kids can’t find what they’re looking for, you’ll find piles on the floor.
 Additionally, dresser drawers are often so wide kids can’t reach both handles.
 You don’t want anything to stand in the way of your child being able to pick up.
-Fix: Get kid-friendly containers.
-You can take your kids to the store and ask them to open or close things to see if they can do it by themselves.
-Cubes with canvas bins are a great alternative to dressers, and they’re inexpensive.
-Drawer separators and organizers are other great tools for helping kids find and put things away.

-So how do you teach your kids to clean up?
+So how do you teach your kids to clean their rooms?

 A funny first step would be to read How to Clean Your Room in 10 Easy Steps.
 If your child is doing any of the things listed in this book, you have a challenge ahead!
 The conversation during and after the book could include how silly Ann, the main character is.
 You could also ask what Ann is doing wrong or how kids are really supposed to clean their rooms.